 We prefer to use well-known algorithms, created in the days when bandwidth and processing power were both a much rarer commodity.
 This has valuable side-effects for modern-day mobile development and sending large files, provided one takes care of the known drawbacks.

 The weakspots of such algorithms are also well-known, and have been exploited for decades.
-We use these algorithms in such a combination that, to our best knowledge, prevents any known attack from possibly succeeding.
-Although we’d be grateful to see any evidence of the contrary (so far absent) and update our system accordingly.
+We use these algorithms in such a combination that, to the best of our knowledge, prevents any known attacks.

 All Telegram apps ensure that msg_key is equal to SHA-256 of a fragment of the auth_key concatenated with the decrypted message (including 12…1024 bytes of random padding).
 It is important that the plaintext always contains message length, server salt, session_id and other data not known to the attacker.